The big hurdle in moving a course online is considering how your face-to-face activities

 about expectations and behaviors for the online environment.

-Here are verbiage examples you can use or use as a starting point when communicating
+Here are examples you can use or use as a starting point when communicating with students:

 Communicate with Us

-Distance Education provides resources for you and we love to hear what you need!
+Distance Education provides resources for you and we love to hear what else you may

-Also, make sure you reach out to Distance Education Support with your questions.
+need!
+Make sure you reach out to Distance Education Support with your needs, questions,